Kaitoi Whakapaipai Kanohi

 - able to relate well to a diverse range of people

 Useful experience for make-up artists includes:

-- work as a beauty therapist or beautician
+- working as a beauty therapist, beautician or hairdresser

 - working backstage at amateur theatre productions